Hilbert's 16th problem on a period annulus and Nash space of arcs: Blow up of the Bautin ideal and the space of essential perturbations

 \begin{corollary} The minimal order of every bifurcation functions associated to $\lambda_0$ is bounded by $k_{\lambda_0} = \sup_{\pi(P)=\lambda_0} k_P$, and the number $\sup_{\lambda\in U} k_{\lambda}$ is finite. \end{corollary}

-Definition \ref{essentialset} can be reformulated as follows \begin{definition} A complete list of $\mathcal M$ of essential perturbations of a period annulus is a set of one-parameter deformations $X_{\lambda(\varepsilon)}$ which, viewed as arcs, form an essential set of the Nash space of arcs $ Arc(B_{I}\C^n,E)$, where $I=\mathbf B$.
-Each irreducible component of $\mathcal M$ is referred to as an essential perturbation. \end{definition} In his seminal paper Iliev describes \begin{quote} ``\emph{a set of essential perturbations which can realize the maximum number of limit cycles produced by the whole class of quadratic systems}" \cite[page 22]{Iliev}. \end{quote} The property ``to realize the maximum number of limit cycles", however, is only a consequence of the fact, that the selected set of essential perturbations produces all possible bifurcation functions.
-To describe a list of essential perturbations, we need to study the Nash arc space $Arc( B_{\bf B}\C^n, E)$ and select appropriate essential irreducible components.
+Definition \ref{essentialset} can be reformulated as follows \begin{definition} A complete set of essential perturbations of a period annulus is a set $\mathcal M$ of one-parameter deformations $X_{\lambda(\varepsilon)}$ which, viewed as arcs, form an essential set of irreducible components of the Nash space of arcs $ Arc(B_{I}\C^n,E)$.
+Each irreducible component of $\mathcal M$ is referred to as an essential perturbation. \end{definition}

+In his seminal paper, Iliev describes \begin{quote} ``\emph{A set of essential perturbations which can realize the maximum number of limit cycles produced by the whole class of quadratic systems}" \cite[page 22]{Iliev}. \end{quote} The property ``to realize the maximum number of limit cycles", however, is a consequence of the fact, that the selected set of essential perturbations produces all possible bifurcation functions.
+To describe a set of essential perturbations, we need to study the Nash arc space $Arc( B_{I}\C^n, E)$ and select appropriate essential irreducible components.
+It is also clear from Definition \ref{essentialset} that the number of essential perturbations is not smaller than the number of irreducible components of the center variety $V(I)$.
+As we shall see in the next section, it can be strictly bigger: the number of the irreducible components of the center set of quadratic vector fields is four, but the number of essential perturbations is five.

-For convenience of the reader we resume the correspondence between section \ref{section2} and section \ref{section3} in the following table
+For convenience of the reader we resume the correspondence between section \ref{section2} and section \ref{section3} in the following table.